What’s the Difference Between a Cosmetic Surgeon and a Plastic Surgeon?

 Beyond that, Dr. Mao is also board-certified with the American Board of Facial Plastic & Reconstructive Surgery.

-In short, our surgeons have the ultra-specialized training and expertise that enable them to achieve the best and safest possible results for patients.
+In short, our surgeons have the ultra-specialized training, experience, and expertise that enable them to achieve the best and safest possible results for patients.
+Moreover, they perform their most popular procedures several times each week.
 In the case of something as life-altering as surgery, patients should expect no less.

 For More Information, See Dr. Restifo’s Video: